mendax1234/tp/docs/UserGuide.md

 > Running major command will clear your timetable and replace it with core modules for that major.

 ### Adding a Module: `add`
-Adds a specific module (core, elective, or any valid NUS module) to a chosen year and semester in your degree plan.
+Adds **one** specific module (core, elective, or any valid NUS module) to a chosen year and semester in your degree plan.

 > [!Note]
 > This command is typically used for manually adjusting your study roadmap after setting your major.